/* -*- Mode: IDL; tab-width: 2; indent-tabs-mode: nil; c-basic-offset: 2 -*- */

 * receive the element focus and blur events.
 Instead a focus outline may be

 * Blur and focus events do not bubble as per the W3C DOM Events spec.

 * The most active (frontmost) window, or null if no window that is part of

 * the application is active.
-Setting the activeWindow raises it, and
+Do not use outside the parent process.

 * The child window within the activeWindow that is focused.
 This will